 Jeff Benson 00:04:09

 We've always prided ourselves on being having a very extensive coverage form.
 I always go back to that it's the underwriter in me.
 So when you look at our coverage form, there's a lot of automatic coverages built in with very high sub-limits.
 This kind of differentiates us from other markets in the insurance marketplace.
 So I would say coverage is number one of how we differentiate ourselves.
-And probably number two would be easy to doing business.
-We have a quote binding issue portal.
-So we make it very easy for the broker, answer a few basic questions, hit a button and get a policy and get a quote, hit another button and get a policy.
+And probably number two would be ease of doing business.
+We have a quote bind and issue portal.
+So we make it very easy for the broker, answer a few basic questions, hit a button and get a policy er get a quote, hit another button and get a policy.
 So I would say broad coverages and ease of doing business that's how we differentiate ourselves.

 Paul Lucas 00:04:52